Braves rally for 5-4 win over Phillies on d’Arnaud, Riley homers and game-ending double play

 Just like that, the series is all tied up.
 Game 3 is Wednesday at Philadelphia.

-“Usually you don’t pass the base,” Phillies manager Rob Thomson said of Harper’s baserunning blunder.
+“Usually you don’t pass the base,” Thomson said.
 “You stay in front of it, make sure it’s not caught.
 But he thought the ball was clearly over his head, didn’t think he was going to catch it.
 And Harris made a heck of a play.
 Unbelievable.”

 So did Riley, backing up on a play that he never could’ve expected to be involved in.